How does it work?

 - Acquisition and retention of certification through monitoring compliance with the requirements for the IPC Certificate of Excellence in the Management and Processing of International Priority Products

-- Successful implementation of quality improvement plans through assessment by the IPC Performance Centre of compliance with agreed targets
+- Successful implementation of quality improvement plans through assessment by the IPC Proactive Performance Management team of compliance with agreed targets

 - Detailed track and trace through analysis of end-to-end transit time for individual barcoded mail items